-Our values are to be: transformative, passionate, aspirational, collaborative and agile.
+Our values are to be: compassionate, collaborative, agile, insightful and ethical.

 For more on Longleigh including our strategic aims visit the about us section.

 Our Individual Grants, at this time, are only available for residents in Stonewater properties or housing schemes.
 If you are not a Stonewater resident, unfortunately, an Individual Grant from Longleigh is not for you at the moment.

-We offer four different types of Individual Grants: Crisis, Hardship, Disasters and Emergencies; and Education, Employment & Training.
+We offer three different types of Individual Grants: Crisis, Hardship and Education, Training & Employment.

 For more on our Individual Grants and the difference they make, please click here.

 Project and Research Grants